tsegall/fta/README.md

 The following fields are *not* calculated by FTA (but may be set on the Analyzer).
  * totalCount - The total number of elements in the Data Stream (-1 unless set explicitly).

+Note 1: this field may be set on the Analyzer - and if so FTA attempts no further analysis.

 ## Semantic Type detection ##